 We also computed frequency-density values for various landslide surface area classes as shown on the graph in Fig. 6.
-There are two important parameters to be analyzed for the observed frequency-density distributions, according to Malamud et al. (2004), among others: the first part is represented by the power-law decay (see also introduction in Stark and Hovius, 2001) that appears as a linear decay in the log-log graph below; the second part is the so-called 'rollover', which can be observed for a landside surface area where the exponentially decreasing number of larger landslides turns into a decrease of the number of smaller landslides.
-Here, we will only focus on the power-law decay that can be observed for the larger landslides, for which we consider both, the 2010 and the 2021, inventories as complete.
-Fig. 6 shows that such a power-law decay can be observed for 2010 landslides larger than 2000 m2 and for 2021 landslides larger than about 4000 m2.
+There are two important parameters to be analyzed for the observed frequency-density distributions, according to Malamud et al. (2004), among others: the first part is represented by the power-law decay (see also introduction in Stark and Hovius, 2001) that appears as a linear decay in the loglog graph below; the second part is the so-called "rollover", which can be observed for a landside surface area where the exponentially decreasing number of larger landslides turns into a decrease in the number of smaller landslides.
+Here, we will only focus on the power-law decay that can be observed for the larger landslides, for which we consider both the 2010 and the 2021 inventories as complete.
+Figure 6 shows that such a power-law decay can be observed for 2010 landslides larger than 2000 m2 and for 2021 landslides larger than about 4000 m2.
 This comparison confirms the likely incompleteness of the 2021 inventory, even for landslides smaller than 4000 m2.
 The rollover part will not be analyzed here as it occurs for smaller landslides, well below this limit of completeness of our 2021 inventory (referring to estimates by Malamud et al., 2004).

-For the larger landslides, the comparison between frequency density outputs of the 2010 and 2021 landslide inventories presented in Fig. 6 first shows that related values are higher for the latter catalogue.
-Actually, related frequency density values are three times larger for the landslide size class of 10,000 m2 and even twelve times for the one of 100,000 m2.
-And, for those larger landslide classes, the absolute value of the power-law decay is slightly higher (-2.57, for the pink line fitting the 2010 data) for the 2010 inventory than for the 2021 one (-2.03, for the red line fitting the 2021 data - to be compared with the equivalent value of -2.47 determined by the Zhao et al., 2022, for their inventory).
-Thus, the relative smaller decay exponent observed for the 2021 landslide inventory explains why related frequency density values are increasingly (i.e. for larger landslide sizes) higher compared with the 2010 values observed for the same landslide size classes.
-These different size-frequency characteristics of the 2010 and 2021 landslides inventories will shortly be discussed below (considering the constraint of inventory completeness for both events), but the most important information to be retained at this level is that for all landslide classes larger than 4000 m2 more landslides have been observed in 2021 than in 2010.
+For the larger landslides, the comparison between frequency-density outputs of the 2010 and 2021 landslide inventories presented in Fig. 6 first shows that related values are higher for the latter catalog.
+Actually, related frequencydensity values are 3 times larger for the landslide size class of $10\,000\,\text{m}^2$ and even 12 times for the one of $100\,000\,\text{m}^2$.
+And, for those larger landslide classes, the absolute value of the power-law decay is slightly higher (-2.57), for the pink line fitting the 2010 data) for the 2010 inventory than for the 2021 one (-2.03), for the red line fitting the 2021 data - to be compared with the equivalent value of -2.47 determined by the Zhao et al., 2022, for their inventory).
+Thus, the relative smaller decay exponent observed for the 2021 landslide inventory explains why related frequency-density values are increasingly (i.e., for larger landslide sizes) higher compared with the 2010 values observed for the same landslide size classes.
+These different size-frequency characteristics of the 2010 and 2021 landslide inventories will shortly be discussed below (considering the constraint of inventory completeness for both events), but the most important information to be retained at this level is that for all landslide classes larger than 4000 m^2 more landslides have been observed in 2021 than in 2010.